fengyuanchen/cropperjs/docs/guide/README.md

 #### npm

-npm is the recommended installation method when building large scale applications with Cropper.js.
+npm is the recommended installation method when building large-scale applications with Cropper.js.

 ```sh
 npm install cropperjs@next